-Does My Ontario Boat License Expire?
+Does the Ontario Boating License Expire?

 Boating is a popular activity in Ontario and offers nearly endless opportunities for adventure on a number of lakes and rivers.
-It's great fun, but you also want to make sure you understand the boating license regulations and other important boating safety tips
+It's great fun, but you also want to make sure you understand the boating license regulations and other important boating safety tips.

-Your License Doesn't Expire
+Your Ontario Boating License Doesn't Expire

 Once you get your PCOC, the good news is that it's valid for life.